Exact Recursive Probabilistic Programming: Introduction

-In probabilistic programming, recursion is naturally represented as recursive calls and data.
+In PPLs, recursive models such as those in NLP are naturally represented as recursive calls and data.
 For example, to find the probability of a string under a PCFG\@, it would be natural to write code that recursively generates random trees and sums the probabilities of trees yielding that string.
-However, efficient and general inference on these representations remains a longstanding challenge.
+Indeed, PCFGs served as the central example in the first PPL paper \citep{koller-effective}.
+However, the example ultimately did not work out, and efficient inference on these representations remains a longstanding challenge.
 The general inference methods offered by PPLs today, often based on sampling, are not suitable in many applications because they take too long, don't compute gradients, or exhibit too much variance.
-Some PPLs do support exact inference---beginning with the ``stochastic Lisp'' of \citet{koller-effective}, and more recently with languages like IBAL \citep{pfeffer:2005}, Fun \citep{borgstrom+:2011}, FSPN \citep{stuhlmuller-dynamic}, \textsc{BernoulliProb} \citep{claret+:2013}, PSI \citep{gehr+:2016,gehr+:2020}, Hakaru \citep{walia-efficient}, Dice \citep{holtzen2020dice}, and SPPL \citep{saad+:2021}---but they impose severe limitations on recursive calls and data.
-Hence, algorithms like CKY parsing still need to be manually coded for each new class of model, which is tedious and error-prone.
+Some PPLs do support exact inference---beginning with the ``stochastic Lisp'' of \citet{koller-effective}, and more recently with languages like IBAL \citep{pfeffer:2005}, Fun \citep{borgstrom+:2011}, FSPN \citep{stuhlmuller-dynamic}, \textsc{BernoulliProb} \citep{claret+:2013}, PSI \citep{gehr+:2016,gehr+:2020}, Hakaru \citep{walia-efficient}, Dice \citep{holtzen2020dice}, SPPL \citep{saad+:2021}, and ProbZelus \citep{atkinson-semi-symbolic}---but they impose severe limitations on recursion.